 Spanish food fills the streets of Barcelona.
 Whether you're traveling to Barcelona on a budget or have some money to spare, you'll eat well.

-For starters, when walking down La Rambla, be sure and stop into the historic Boqueria Market, which dates back to 1836.
+For starters, when walking down La Rambla, be sure and stop at the historic Boqueria Market, which dates back to 1836.

 Markets like these are sprinkled throughout the city, but Boqueria is the most famous.
 You can make a meal out of sampling what's on offer.